 If the forces of attraction between the molecules are much greater than the thermal energy, we have the solid state of matter.
 The position of the molecules remains fixed in the solid state.
 The molecules in the solid state do not possess any translational energy.
 They have only vibrational energy.
 Therefore, they can vibrate about their mean position.
 That is why solids differ markedly from liquid and gases in respect of size, shape, and volume.
 In general, a solid has a definite size shape and volume.

 Plasma is one of the four fundamental states of matter like solid, liquid, and gases.
-Like gases, plasma state has no fixed shape and volume and less dense than liquid or solid-state.
+Like gases, plasma state has no fixed shape and volume and is less dense than liquid or solid-state.
 It has gaseous, ions, molecules, or atoms which contain positive or negatively charged particles.

 Artificially, the plasma state of matter is created or generated by subjecting natural gas to a strong magnetic field or heating natural gas.
 In modern science or technology, plasma state of matter to the electromagnetic fields used for making television or many electronic devices.